 As you can see, there are many ways that your credit report can get damaged without you knowing about it.

 Fixing your own credit is NOT a good DIY project.

 Writing a good dispute letter is not easy.

 The technical process of fixing a credit report is quite simple.
 Yet, it rarely works out the way people want.
 To attempt to fix your credit report, you simply need to write a letter to the credit reporting agency that has the offending information on your credit report and let it know that you dispute that information and why it is inaccurate.
 Your dispute will most likely be sent to somewhere in India where the credit reporting agency’s dispute agent will open your letter, scan it into their system and then simply verify the disputed information as correctly reporting on your credit report.

 The real process is much more complicated.
 You have to be sure that your letter contains enough identifying information about yourself or your dispute will be rejected.
 You have also be certain that your letter contains enough information about the disputed information and include enough proof to support your dispute or your letter will be rejected.
 You have to make sure that you get a response back from the credit reporting agencies in 30 days and then you have to check your credit report, again to make sure that the disputed item has been removed or updated.
 However, there is a far easier process….

 Let our Arizona credit lawyers take the head ache out of this for you and let us do the work for you, for free.
 We will write the right letter and make sure it gets to the credit reporting agencies.
 If they remove the item from your credit report, we will be happy to have been of service.
-If they do not remove the item(s) from the credit report, we will sue them for you, for free.
+If they do not remove the item(s) from the credit report, We will sue them at no out of pocket charge to you.
 It will not cost you a dime to hire us to do this entire process for you.